Privacy & Cookies Policy

 True Potential LLP

-By using our website you are agreeing to the placement of cookies on your computer.
+By using our website, you are agreeing to the placement of cookies on your computer.

-Cookies used by www.tpinvestor.com:
+Cookies used by www.tpllp.com:

 Session cookies are stored on your computer and remain available for the duration of your visit to our website.
 When you close your browser, any session cookies that have been set will be automatically removed from your computer’s memory.

 Persistent cookies are stored on your computer and remain there until they reach their expiration date or you choose to delete them.
 At this point, the browser will delete the cookie from your computer’s hard drive.
-Whilst the persistent cookie is present, the website that created it will have access to that cookie each time you return to that particular site.
+While the persistent cookie is present, the website that created it will have access to that cookie each time you return to that particular site.

 Whether a cookie is ‘first’ or ‘third’ party refers to the website/service placing the cookie.
 First-party cookies are those set by us.
 Third-party cookies are cookies that are authorised by us but provided via one of our suppliers.
 In some limited cases, we may use our suppliers to manage some of these cookies for us, but we never allow any third party to use these cookies for their own purposes.